How to use the µTest++ Testing Framework

 Checking exceptions

-It is also possible to check various exceptions related conditions.
+It is also possible to check various exception-related conditions.

 // Check for any exception.